 If you live in Orlando, Florida, you probably already know about Holiday Matsuri.
 But if you live outside Florida, then Holiday Matsuri is the perfect vacation trip to getaway from the cold for a convention weekend!

 In this article guide, I’ll give you everything you need to know about Holiday Matsuri based on my own experience attending.

 All photos and videos in this article were taken by me.

 Date: Early-Mid December (December 20-22 in 2023.
 Yes that’s from Wednesday-Friday)

 Location: Orlando World Center Marriott in Orlando, Florida (it’s actually really far from downtown Orlando but I guess it’s technically still within the city limits)

-Hotel room prices: Ranging from $149/night to $224/night (booking under Holiday Matsuri hotel block).
+Hotel room prices: Starting from $164 /night (booking under Holiday Matsuri hotel block).
 Don’t forget there may be a resort fee on top of the price!